AlexGottschalkSE/Dog-Parlor-System/README.md

-# Dog-Parlor-System
+# Dog-Grooming-System
-This Repository is for a Dog Parlor System
+This is a system to manage a dog grooming parlor